cepdnaclk/e20-3yp-SkyT/docs/README.md

 ## Conclusion
 Sky T has successfully reached the proof-of-concept stage, marking a significant milestone before full-scale product development.
-The complete data path—from collecting sensor data and capturing images using a manually flown drone to processing and visualizing the information on a web dashboard—has been fully implemented.
+The complete data path from collecting sensor data and capturing images using a manually flown drone to processing and visualizing the information on a web dashboard has been fully implemented.
 This achievement validates the system’s feasibility and lays a strong foundation for further enhancements, including automation and scalability.
 With this progress, Sky T is now poised for the next phase of development, bringing smart, data-driven solutions to tea plantation management.

 ## Links